thu-ml/tianshou/tianshou/core/mcts/README.md

 Optional elements (for UCT or Thompson Sampling):

-+ V: the estimation for the value of this node (for UCT)
++ W: the list of all the sums of all sampled values collected for all children action nodes (for UCT)
-+ N: the number of times the node is sampled (for UCT)
++ N: the list of numbers of times each of children action node has been sampled (for UCT)
++ Q: the estimation for the value of all chidren action nodes, i.e. W/N (for UCT)
++ U: upper bound value for all children action nodes (for UCT)
++ R: the list of the expected one-step reward of all children action nodes
++ alpha, beta: parameters for the posterior distribution of the value of all children nodes (for Thompson Sampling, beta distribution)
++ mu, sigma: parameters for the posterior distribution of the value of all children nodes (for Thompson Sampling, Gaussian distribution)

 #### Action nodes